showyourwork/showyourwork/docs/zenodo.rst

 .. note::

-    If you switch branches, or if you set up a repository without caching functionality and would like to add it, you can create a new Zenodo deposit for the current branch by running
+    If you switch branches, or if you set up a repository without caching functionality and would like to add it, you can create a new Zenodo Sandbox deposit for the current branch by running

     .. code-block:: bash